These are the faces of a dedicated team of professionals who guide the daily operations of Community Interface Services.

 Diego Montoya, Coordinator

-Diego graduated from National University in Colombia with a degree in history.
-In 2006, he worked as a high school teacher at a private school in his native city of Medellin.
-After being chosen by the students as best teacher of the year in 2007, Diego decided to embark on a new challenge and moved to New York City in 2009.
-Thanks to a friend's recommendation, Diego came across AHRC-NYC, an agency which provides services to individuals with developmental disabilities.
-He started working for them and fell in love with this field.
-Diego, as part of a team, helped to develop a program called "Day Habilitation Without Walls," which is a community-based program.
-With great support from the management, Diego was able to use his creativity to find resources in the city and create activities such as music therapy and personal growth classes.
-In 2015, Diego's and his wife relocated to San Diego, CA, where he found Community Interface Services.
-Grateful for the opportunity of growing professionally as a Coordinator, Diego will continue to help the people we serve to reach their goals of being active members in their communities.
+Diego graduated from National University in Colombia with a degree in history and worked as a high school teacher at a private school in his native city of Medellin.
+After being chosen by the students as best teacher of the year in 2007, Diego decided to embark on a new challenge and moved to New York City in 2009 where he launched his career working with individuals with developmental disabilities.
+He helped to develop a community based program called "Day Habilitation Without Walls.”
+In 2015, when Diego and his wife relocated to San Diego, he found Community Interface Services to be a perfect fit for his background and philosophy in service provision.
+Grateful for the opportunity to grow professionally as a Coordinator, Diego continues to help the people we serve to reach their goals of being active members in their communities.

 Deanna Osborn, Coordinator